eckzen/photoshop/README.md

 Drop shadow

-mae a selection of your object
+make a selection of your object
 CTRL + J to duplicate
 CTRL + T to open transform tool
 While holding the CTRL click and drag the center to reposition